 Photographs and Video Footage

-If the property owner isn’t cooperative and denies fault, our attorneys will explore all available sources of evidence to strengthen your claim.
+If the property owner isn’t cooperative and denies fault, our premises liability lawyers will explore all available sources of evidence to strengthen your claim.
 We may interview people who saw the accident and perhaps ask them to provide testimony.

 Any diagnostic imaging, medical bills, prescription documentation, and other healthcare records might be used to prove the severity of your injuries and the cost of treatment.